p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    >**Note:** You can copy the above values from the environment details page.

    > **Note:** You can use the arrow keys to move around in the file.
 Press the "i" key to enter insert mode to make the required changes.
-After making the changes press the escape "ESC" key to exit insert mode and then type ":wq" to save and close the file.
+After making the changes press the escape `CRTL + [```   key to exit insert mode and then type ":wq" to save and close the file.

    ![](Images/mjv2-1-new.png)